-For an argument essay to be effective, it must contain certain elements.
+For an argument essay to be effective, it must contain certain elements that will persuade the audience to see things from your perspective.
 For this reason, you must take a few minutes to plan and prepare before you jump into writing an argument essay.

 While a strong interest in a topic is important, it's not enough to be interested.
 You have to consider what position you can back up with reasoning and evidence.
 It's one thing to have a strong belief, but when shaping an argument you'll have to explain why your belief is reasonable and logical.

 As you explore the topics, make a mental list of points you could use as evidence for or against an issue.